sunriselayer/gitbook/learn/sunrise/fee.md

 ## Key Features of `x/fee`

+{% hint style="success" %}
+**FOR APP DEVELOPERS**
+{% endhint %}

 1. **Burn Mechanism:**

     - A portion of $RISE tokens used as transaction fees is burned to reduce the circulating supply.
     - The burn ratio is determined by the `burn_ratio` parameter (default: 50%).
 2. **Fee Denomination (`fee_denom`):**

     - Specifies the denomination required for transaction fees (default: **`"urise"`**).
     - Transactions must pay fees in this denomination unless bypassed.
 3. **Bypass Denominations (`bypass_denoms`)**:

     - Allows certain denominations to bypass standard fee restrictions.
     - Default bypass denomination: **`"uvrise"`**.
 4. **Dynamic Parameter Configuration**:

     - Developers can configure parameters dynamically with validation enforced by the module.

 ## Core Functionality

+{% hint style="danger" %}
+**FOR MODULE DEVELOPERS**
+{% endhint %}

 ### Fee Deduction and Burning